Overview of SURF Program:

 Weekly Seminars will be held throughout the summer to provide students with even more opportunities to learn and grow through networking, sharing their experiences, and learning about their colleagues' areas of interest.
 Guest speakers will also attend the seminars to discuss their own research and professional accomplishments.
 These activities will offer students a unique, educational and professional experience that will help them attain their academic and professional goals in the future.

-Use this page to stay up to date on the most current information about events, workshops, and deadlines.
-See the list below for an overview of what is to come in the near future (some exact dates, times and locations to be determined).
+(Refer to this page to stay up to date on the most current information about events, workshops, and deadlines.)